MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-forms.md

 ms.reviewer: tapanm
 ---

-# About entity forms
+# About basic forms

 [!INCLUDE[cc-data-platform-banner](../../../includes/cc-data-platform-banner.md)]

-A data-driven configuration to allow end users to add a form to collect data in the portal without the need for a developer to surface the form in the portal, entity forms are created in Microsoft Dataverse and then placed into webpages in the portal or used in conjunction with subgrids and entity lists to build out complete web applications. [!INCLUDE[proc-more-information](../../../includes/proc-more-information.md)] [About entity lists](entity-lists.md)
+A data-driven configuration to allow end users to add a form to collect data in the portal without the need for a developer to surface the form in the portal, basic forms are created in Microsoft Dataverse and then placed into webpages in the portal or used in conjunction with subgrids and entity lists to build out complete web applications. [!INCLUDE[proc-more-information](../../../includes/proc-more-information.md)] [About entity lists](entity-lists.md)

 ![Contact us form](../media/contact-us-form.png "Contact us form")

 ## Add a form to your portal

-The entity form contains relationships to webpages and additional properties to control the initialization of the form within the portal.
+The basic form contains relationships to webpages and additional properties to control the initialization of the form within the portal.
 The relationship to webpages allows dynamic retrieval of the form definition for a given page node within the website.

-To view existing entity forms or to create new entity forms, open the [Portal Management app](configure-portal.md) and go to **Portals** &gt; **Entity Forms**.
+To view existing basic forms or to create new basic forms, open the [Portal Management app](configure-portal.md) and go to **Portals** &gt; **Basic Forms**.

-When creating a new entity form, the first step is to decide the **Entity** and **Form Name** that you will be rendering, in addition to the **mode: Insert, Edit, or Read Only**.
+When creating a new basic form, the first step is to decide the **Entity** and **Form Name** that you will be rendering, in addition to the **mode: Insert, Edit, or Read Only**.
 The mode selected will determine if you are creating a new record from the portal, editing an existing record, or just displaying information about a record on the portal.

 > [!NOTE]
-> - An **Entity Form** must be associated with a webpage for a given website for the form to be viewable within the site.
+> - An **Basic Form** must be associated with a webpage for a given website for the form to be viewable within the site.
-> - The Connection entity subgrids aren't supported in entity forms.
+> - The Connection entity subgrids aren't supported in basic forms.
 If you add a Connection entity subgrid to the form using Form designer, error messages are displayed when you render the form on the portal and use the Connection entity.
-> - Duplicate fields, multi-select option set, custom controls, Party List fields and business rules aren't supported in entity forms.
+> - Duplicate fields, multi-select option set, custom controls, Party List fields and business rules aren't supported in basic forms.
-> - [Image attributes](https://docs.microsoft.com/powerapps/developer/data-platform/image-attributes), [file attributes](https://docs.microsoft.com/powerapps/developer/data-platform/file-attributes) and [entity images](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/developer/sample-set-retrieve-entity-images) aren't supported in [entity forms](entity-forms.md), [web forms](web-form-properties.md) or when using liquid template tags, such as [fetchxl](../liquid/template-tags.md).
+> - [Image attributes](https://docs.microsoft.com/powerapps/developer/data-platform/image-attributes), [file attributes](https://docs.microsoft.com/powerapps/developer/data-platform/file-attributes) and [entity images](https://docs.microsoft.com/dynamics365/customerengagement/on-premises/developer/sample-set-retrieve-entity-images) aren't supported in [basic forms](entity-forms.md), [web forms](web-form-properties.md) or when using liquid template tags, such as [fetchxl](../liquid/template-tags.md).
 > - Business rules and client API can enable locked fields on a read-only form.
-> - If you create an entity form in the Insert mode, you can't change a button's alignment or place an action button above the entity form.
+> - If you create an basic form in the Insert mode, you can't change a button's alignment or place an action button above the basic form.
 > - If you render a lookup control as a dropdown list on the form, the related records filter does not work.

-The webpages associated with the entity form can be viewed by selecting the **Web Pages** link listed in the **Related** navigation links in the leftmost menu.
+The webpages associated with the basic form can be viewed by selecting the **Web Pages** link listed in the **Related** navigation links in the leftmost menu.

-When creating or editing a webpage, an **Entity Form** can be specified in the lookup field provided on the Web Page form.
+When creating or editing a webpage, an **Basic Form** can be specified in the lookup field provided on the Web Page form.

 The various master pages used by the portal contain declarations of the **EntityForm** server control.
-When rendering the webpage containing either the Page (~/Pages/Page.aspx) page template or Full Page (~/Pages/FullPage.aspx) page template, the controls will determine whether the entity form lookup contains a value, in which case the form will be rendered.
+When rendering the webpage containing either the Page (~/Pages/Page.aspx) page template or Full Page (~/Pages/FullPage.aspx) page template, the controls will determine whether the basic form lookup contains a value, in which case the form will be rendered.

 ## Secure your forms

 To secure your forms, you must create entity permissions that determine access and ownership of the records according to web roles.
-If a user lands on an entity form and does not have permissions, they will receive an error message.
-To enable permissions for an entity form, set **Enable Entity Permissions** to true. [!INCLUDE[proc-more-information](../../../includes/proc-more-information.md)] [Create web roles for portals](create-web-roles.md).
+If a user lands on an basic form and does not have permissions, they will receive an error message.
+To enable permissions for an basic form, set **Enable Entity Permissions** to true. [!INCLUDE[proc-more-information](../../../includes/proc-more-information.md)] [Create web roles for portals](create-web-roles.md).

-## Entity form attributes and relationships
+## Basic form attributes and relationships

 |Name|Description|
 |-----|----------|